muralitharana/aspire-fintech-app/README.md

 # Prereqisites
 node version: **>=18**
-Android and iOS setup mobile development setup
+Android and iOS setup mobile development setup Recommended to use Android / iOS Emulator to avoid any api failure

 **Build With**
 _Typescript_, _ReduxSaga_, _Some Unit Testing_, _CrossPlatfrom_